BSR 2011: What a Bra, Beer & Bioscience Tell You About Green Innovation

 Launched in January 2010, Simply Fuller Longer is now one of the two top-selling diet meal lines in the United Kingdom and people who follow the meal plan typically lose about 5 percent of their weight in a four-week period, Nicholls said.

-Next Page: Innovation at Carlsberg and Genencor
+Innovation and Sustainability at Genencor